jibbs1703/Classify-Text-Models/README.md

 category of the news - True/Real news texts take a label of 1 while fake news texts take a label of 0.
 The model(s) used would predict the validity label of news texts.

+**Spam Message Detection** : The dataset for the detection of spam messages was obtained from [Kaggle] (https://www.kaggle.com/datasets/ashfakyeafi/spam-email-classification).
+The dataset contains two columns - Category and Message columns.
+There are two categories of messages - 'Spam', which indicates that the email is classified as fake while 'Ham' denotes that the email is legitimate.
+The Message column contains the actual content of the email messages.
+The model(s) used would predict the validity of email messages as either spam or ham.
+Labels are created for each category of messages - spam messages take a label of 1 while non-spam (ham) messages take a label of 0.
+The model(s) used would predict the validity label of the messages.

 ## Chronology of Analysis
 - Import necessary libraries and datasets.
 - Make general check on data for missing values or inappropriate datatypes present.